pu53/stelios/README.md

 to browse the api you can go to localhost:8000/api/ to get a list over all api urls. for example localhost:8000/api/subjects/ to get into the admin interface go to localhost:8000/api/admin/

-To set up a user to have professor priviliges you have to go to the users profile and set the professor flag to true.
+To set up a user to have professor priviliges you have to go to the users profile in the admin interface and set the professor flag to true.
 Then you have to go to the user and give them all the permissions.

 In order for the site to work properly you may have to have 1 subject allready created.
 To do this go to localhost:8000/api/admin/ and log in with the superuser you created above.
 Then go to subjects and create one.
 From there you use the frontends logic to create new subjects, topics, quizes and so on.

 ## Usage